octobercms/october/CONTRIBUTING.md

 ## Reporting a bug with OctoberCMS

-We work hard to process bugs that are reporting, to assist with this please ensure the following details are always included:
+We work hard to process bugs that are reported, to assist with this please ensure the following details are always included:

-1. **Bug Summary**: Make sure your summary is reflecting what the problem is and where it is.
+- **Bug summary**: Make sure your summary reflects what the problem is and where it is.

-2. **Request Location**: Enter the URL where this bug occurs, if applicable.
+- **Request location**: Enter the URL where this bug occurs, if applicable.

-3. **Reproduce steps**: Clearly mention the steps to reproduce the bug.
+- **Reproduce steps**: Clearly mention the steps to reproduce the bug.

-4. **Expected result**: How OctoberCMS should behave on above mentioned steps.
+- **Expected result**: How OctoberCMS should behave on above mentioned steps.

-5. **Actual result**: What is the actual result on running above steps i.e. the bug behavior - **include any error messages**.
+- **Actual result**: What is the actual result on running above steps i.e. the bug behavior - **include any error messages**.

 #### Here's how to report a bug on Github